-Ministers typically begin training by enrolling in a ministry bachelor's degree program.
+Ministers typically begin training by enrolling in a ministry bachelor's degree program, for which they will be required to have a high school diploma or equivalent.
 After completing undergraduate schooling, most aspiring ministers obtain a master's degree.
 Ministers must have excellent communication and public speaking skills in order to lead congregations; therefore students must learn to provide leadership and objective instruction to church members.
 Many ministers are responsible for various administrative duties, so they should be organized and able to work efficiently with pastors, clergy and other religious professionals.
 Specialized positions, such as youth ministers and lay ministers, are available for ministers with relevant skills and experience.

 Bachelor of Arts in Ministry